-NUR 114 - Childbearing Family - 4 credits
+NUR 213 - Childbearing Family - 4.0 credits

-This course explores health promotion and illness prevention in the childbearing family from women's reproductive life to the prenatal and postnatal periods.
-Concepts and principles of pregnancy, labor, and delivery, post-partum, normal newborn growth, and development as well as adverse outcomes of pregnancy are presented.
+This course explores health promotion and illness prevention of the childbearing family from women's reproductive life to the prenatal and postnatal periods.
+Concepts and principles of pregnancy, labor and delivery, post- partum, normal newborn growth and development as well as adverse outcomes of pregnancy are presented.
 The course focuses on nursing care concepts and the practical nurse's role in ensuring a safe, effective, culturally sensitive care environment for the mother, newborn, and their significant others.
-The theory is presented concurrently with hands-on Lab and Clinical practice.
-The Skills Lab provides the student with the opportunity to build on acquired skills and to practice and develop skills in selected procedures related to maternity patients and newborns.
 Clinical experience allows the student to practice the role of the Practical Nurse as a member of the interdisciplinary health care team using the nursing process and critical thinking to meet maternal and child health care needs.
 Clinical practice occurs on campus via virtual simulation.
-75 hours of instruction.
+Skills performance check-offs are interwoven in the clinical experience.
+60 hours of instructions.